supernothing/polyswarm-client/README.md

 This implies that custom microengines now only need to provide their python module name to the `--backend` argument instead of `module_name:CustomMicroengine`.

-Additionally, as of polyswarmclient 0.2.0, AbstractMicroengine.scan() will now raise an exception if it has not been overridden by a sub-class and the subclass did not provide a scanner to the constructor.
+Additionally, as of `polyswarmclient >= 0.2.0`:

+* `AbstractArbiter.scan()` and `AbstractMicroengine.scan()` will now raise an exception if it has not been overridden by a sub-class and the subclass did not provide a scanner to the constructor.
+* `AbstractAmbassador.next_bounty()` will now raise an exception if not overridden by sub-class.

 ## Configuring Development Environment